alphamarket/zinux/README.md

 > You will need to have [Git](http://git-scm.com/) installed before using [zinux installer](https://raw.github.com/dariushha/zinux/master/zinux-installer).

+For installation just download the [zinux installer](https://raw.github.com/dariushha/zinux/master/zinux-installer) and save it at anywhere, and run the following command `bash /path/to/your/zinux/installer` it will do the reset.

 Windows Users
 --
 For running shell scripts in Windows you need a third-party application installed in your system